gouthambs/karuth-source/content/articles/building_luigi_task_pipeline.rst

 Conclusion
 ==========

-Here we learnt a really basic example that gives you basic idea on building Luigi based pipelines.
+Here we learnt a really basic example that should give you some sense of building Luigi based task pipelines.